 For assessment results to be comparable, administration conditions must be as similar as possible across the province.
-It is important to follow the scripts and procedures outlined in this handbook to ensure all students have a comparable experience.
+It is important to follow the schedules, procedures, and scripts outlined in this handbook to ensure all students have a comparable experience.

 Assessment Security